DevPlus31/DeviceSensors/README.md

 # DeviceSensors
-Cross Library (iOS, Android, UWP) That uses Accelerometer and  Magnetometer, Altimeter etc
+Cross Library (iOS, Android, UWP) for Xamarin That uses Accelerometer and  Magnetometer, Altimeter etc